jkczyz/rust-lightning/lightning-c-bindings/README.md

    } LDKChannelManager;
    ```

- * Traits are mapped into a concrete struct containing a void pointer and a jump table listing the
+ * Traits are mapped into a concrete struct containing a void pointer (named `this_arg` and a jump
-   functions which the trait must implement.
-The void pointer may be set to any value and is never
+   table listing the functions which the trait must implement.
+The void pointer may be set to any
-   interpreted (or dereferenced) by the bindings logic in any way.
-It is passed as the first
+   value and is never interpreted (or dereferenced) by the bindings logic in any way.
+It is passed
-   argument to all function calls in the trait.
-You may wish to use it as a pointer to your own
+   as the first argument to all function calls in the trait.
+You may wish to use it as a pointer to
-   internal data structure, though it may also occasionally make sense to e.g. cast a file
+   your own internal data structure, though it may also occasionally make sense to e.g. cast a file
    descriptor into a void pointer and use it to track a socket.

+   This should remind you of a C++ vtable, only written out by hand and with the class only
+   containing a pointer, instead of the regular class data.

    Each trait additionally contains a `free` and `clone` function pointer, which may be NULL.
 The
    `free` function is passed the void pointer when the object is `Drop`ed in Rust.
 The `clone`